cronokirby/cs107-proj-game/README.md

 come from yours truly :)

 ## Building / Running
-If you're an corrector reading this, you likely haven't been provided with a jar archive, so the easiest way to run the game would be to compile the project (via IDE or terminal) and run the `Play` class, which starts the game.
+If you're a corrector reading this, you likely haven't been provided with a jar archive, so the easiest way to run the game would be to compile the project (via IDE or terminal) and run the `Play` class, which starts the game.